bmwcarit/Emma/doc/readme-emma.md

     * `<SECTION_NAME>` is a string
 * The `<VAS_NAME>` keys are the ones that were defined in the `patterns*.json`
 * Every `<VAS_NAME>` key has an array as value that lists the sections that belong to the virtual address space
-* There are no rules for the assignment, this needs to be done intuitively based on the project being analyzed
+* There are no rules for the assignment, this needs to be done intuitively based on the project being analysed

 ## Output Files
 The output Files will be saved to the memStats folder of the respective project.
 The filename will have this form: